 Even after many threats from encroachers, Rohit Choudhury, the RTI activist and environmentalist has been fighting for the preservation of the habitats of elephants and the one-horned rhinoceros in the Kaziranga landscape.

-These wildlife conservationists in India risk their lives to help animals in distress, spread awareness and educate people about the importance of wildlife conservation with so much passion that it is truly remarkable.
+These Indian conservationists risk their lives to help animals in distress, spread awareness and educate people about the importance of wildlife conservation with so much passion that it is truly remarkable.